garcia/ddrguide/content/articles/navigating-the-ddr-ui.md

 On DDR A20, the game will prompt you to choose a language.
 If you're comfortable with English, press the green button; otherwise, use the left/right inputs to choose your preferred language.
 DDR A will default to the language associated with the cabinet's region. {TODO verify for gold cabinets?}

-If this is your first time using your e-amusement card, the game will guide you through basic profile creation. {TODO document flow} Otherwise, you'll be prompted to **enter your PIN** on the number pad next to the NFC card reader.
+If the cabinet is connected to the Internet, you'll be prompted to scan your e-amusement card.
+If this is your first time using your card, the game will guide you through basic profile creation. {TODO document flow} Otherwise, you'll be prompted to **enter your PIN** on the number pad next to the NFC card reader.
 Once logged in, press the green button to proceed.

-> If you make a mistake while typing your PIN, you can press any arrow button (left/right/up/down) to delete the last number you typed (before you've entered the 4th digit).
+> If you make a mistake while typing your PIN, you can press any arrow button (left/right/up/down) to clear your entry.
 If your PIN is incorrect, the game will prompt you to try again.

 Next, the game will prompt you to **choose a game mode**.
 If you're playing alongside another player, the game will automatically select Versus Mode; otherwise, you can choose [glossary:Single|SP], [glossary:Double|DP], or Versus using the left/right buttons and pressing the green button to confirm.
 (I recommend choosing Single if you're new).
 Finally, if you used an e-amusement pass, the game will ask you to choose whether to play with Premium Play or not.
 You should **always choose Premium Play**; it's free at all North America locations! {TODO verify globally?} Simply press the down button to select Premium Play and press green to confirm.